DuPont Fends Off Activist Challenge

 “The people at DuPont will ensure that our future will match the legacy of our exceptional history,” Kullman said to attendees following the vote.

 Kullman said DuPont spent $15 million on the effort to fend off Trian.
-Peltz spent about $6 million.
+Peltz said Trian spent about $8 million.

-Since he amassed his stake in DuPont two years ago, Peltz has been vocal about what he sees as a number of management shortfalls at DuPont: Bulky overhead hampers DuPont with too many costs.
-The company has failed to increase earnings in recent years and often misses earnings estimates.
-And management has made missteps, such as its purchase of the food ingredient maker Danisco, which Peltz says have diluted earnings.
+Since he amassed his stake in DuPont two years ago, Peltz has been vocal about what he sees as a number of management shortfalls at the company: Bulky overhead hampers DuPont with too many costs.
+The company has failed to increase earnings in recent years.
+And management has made missteps, such as its purchase of the food ingredient maker Danisco, which Peltz says has diluted earnings.

-Outside commentators saw the fight as more than a mere showdown between a chemical company and a large, disgruntled shareholder.
-“The DuPont proxy vote is a part of a battle for the soul of corporate America,” wrote Bill George, a Harvard Business School professor and former Medtronic CEO, on his blog earlier this week.
+Outside commentators saw the fight, one of the largest proxy battles in corporate history, as more than a mere showdown between a chemical company and a big, disgruntled shareholder.
+“The DuPont proxy vote is a part of a battle for the soul of corporate America,” wrote Bill George, a Harvard Business School professor and former Medtronic CEO, on his blog earlier last week before the meeting.

-George has been worried that activist investors gut R&D and promote short-term focus at companies.
-“If DuPont gets broken up and its central research labs shut down, it will mark the loss of a national treasure, just as it did the demise of Bell Labs,” he wrote.
+George has worried that activist investors gut R&D and promote short-term focus at companies.
+“If DuPont gets broken up and its central research labs shut down, it will mark the loss of a national treasure, just as it did the demise of the famed Bell Labs,” he wrote.

 Peltz also advocated breaking DuPont up further than Kullman’s planned spin-off of the Chemours performance chemical business.
 He proposed separating some of DuPont’s remaining chemical-oriented businesses, such as engineering polymers, from its agriculture and food-related businesses.